-The best time to take a trip to Potsdam from Berlin is summer.
+The best time to take a tour to Potsdam from Berlin is summer.
 However, the city is still just as beautiful during other seasons but the weather gets colder and there is a greater chance of rain.
 My advice is to plan your getaway for the months of July, August and September.

 If you want to discover all the secrets of Berlin during your vacation, take a look at the article The best tours and excursions from Berlin where you will find a selection of very interesting tours to get the most out of your trip.

 How far is Potsdam from Berlin?

 Potsdam is 31 kilometers (21 miles) away from Berlin, and driving there will take you 45 minutes, making it perfect for a day trip.

 What can you do in Potsdam in one day?

 In one day, you can cover most of the sights of this city that was once home to royalty, with monuments such as the Cecilienhof Palace, the Dutch Quarter, the marble palace of King Frederick William II, and the UNESCO-protected Sanssouci Palace and gardens.